icinganalysis/icinganalysis.github.io/content/NACA-TN-3024_evaporation.md

 ducts (length at least several feet) or toward large obstacles (wings), since disequilibrium effects are then of little significance.
-Mass losses in the case of movement within ducts will often be significant fractions (one-fifth to one-half) of original droplet masses, while very small drop- lets within ducts will often disappear even though the entraining air is not fully stagnated.
+Mass losses in the case of movement within ducts will often be significant fractions (one-fifth to one-half) of original droplet masses, while very small droplets within ducts will often disappear even though the entraining air is not fully stagnated.
 Wing-approach evaporation losses will usually be of the order of several percent of original droplet masses.
-Two numerical examples are given of the determination of local evap- oration rates and total mass losses in cases involving cloud droplets approaching circular cylinders along stagnation lines.
+Two numerical examples are given of the determination of local evaporation rates and total mass losses in cases involving cloud droplets approaching circular cylinders along stagnation lines.
 The cylinders chosen were of 3.95-inch (10.0+ cm) diameter and 39.5-inch 100+ cm) diameter.
 The smaller is representative of icing-rate measurement cylinders,